dang-nh/FootSize-Estimation/README.md

 ------------------------------------------------------------------------------------------------------------------------
 - Classify type of image by SVM
 - Remove noise from original image using Median Blur
+- If image background have same color with skin, using Gamma Correction to improve contrast and tuning upper bound and lower bound of HSV to get better result
-- Run k-means clustering on preprocessed image for color based segmentation
+- Run K-means clustering on preprocessed image for color based segmentation
 - Detect the edges in clustered image.
 - Find contours in Edge Detection output and filter the largest contour.
 - Generate the bounding rectangle from the contour and rotate to extract paper